Double-E-Studio/The-Grove-app/privacy.md

 **Last updated: 27 August 2025**

-This Privacy Policy applies to the **SleepSoundApp** app (hereafter referred to as "Application") for mobile devices, created by Michele Cipriani and Edoardo Bazzotti (hereafter referred to as "Service Provider").
+This Privacy Policy applies to the **The Grove - Sleep Sound** app (hereafter referred to as "Application") for mobile devices, created by Michele Cipriani and Edoardo Bazzotti (hereafter referred to as "Service Provider").
 The service is currently **Free**, with the possibility of introducing optional premium features in the future.
 The Application is provided "AS IS".

 ## Information Collection
 The Application does **not collect any personal information**.
 Registration or login is not required to use the Application.